ByteChkR/BadScript/docs/language/BestPractices.md

         a = 0
     }
 }
-lock(t) //Requires the "core" interface to be available and loaded(in global scope)
+Collection.Lock(t) //Requires the "Collection" interface to be available and loaded

 t.MyFunction = null //Will now crash the runtime. t.subTable.a = null //will still work